 Whether you’re just visiting, looking to rent, or planning on buying a home, Alexandria is the city for you.

-Here are 9 fun things to do in Alexandria, VA.
+Here are 11 fun ways to experience Alexandria, VA.

 You probably know that George Washington to this day is still the only president to have never lived in the White House.
 Instead, he called Mount Vernon home.

 You can visit George’s estate and take in the mansion, gardens, and distillery.
 You can even pay your respects at the New Tomb where George and Martha Washington were laid to rest.

 If you’re a history buff, we can’t recommend swinging by Mount Vernon enough.
 Situated on a lush hill overlooking the Potomac, it can make one feel as if they have been taken back in time to another moment in history.
 Go see for yourself, already!